solo-io/gloo/docs/content/guides/observability/grafana/deployment/_index.md

     --set observability.customGrafana.enabled=true

 # the first --set ensures that the default deployment of Grafana is not created
-# the second --set tells Gloo to expect to find configuration related to your own Grafana instance
+# the second --set tells Gloo Edge to expect to find configuration related to your own Grafana instance
 ```